What Is Neuroplasticity?

 These nutrients are important for neurogenesis (the formation of new neurons), neuroplasticity (the ability of the brain to re-organize itself), and cognitive function.
 [14]

-5. Practice Meditation & Relaxation Techniques
+5. Practicing Meditation And Relaxation Techniques

-6. Socialize
+6. Socializing

 Social interaction increases neuroplasticity in several ways.